ROCm-DS/hipDF/docs/reference/hipdf/struct_handling.rst

 Structs and apply struct methods to it.
 These can be accessed like ``Series.struct.<function/property>``.

-.. currentmodule:: cudf
+.. currentmodule:: hipdf
 .. autosummary::
    :toctree: api/

    Series.struct

-.. currentmodule:: cudf.core.column.struct.StructMethods
+.. currentmodule:: hipdf.core.column.struct.StructMethods
 .. autosummary::
    :toctree: api/